obarthel/amiga-smbfs/README.md

 You can, and should tell the **smbfs** program how far the local Amiga time deviates from UTC.
 By default the **smbfs** program will try to use the time zone information configured in the "Locale" preferences.
 This may not be sufficient, or even the wrong choice.

+#### 5.5.1. `TZ=TIMEZONEOFFSET/N/K`

+By default the file system will use the current Locale settings to translate between the local time and the time used by the file server.

+For some configurations, however, this is impractical since the server's time zone is not configured properly.
+For these rare cases you may want to hard code a certain time zone offset using the `TIMEZONEOFFSET` option.

+You need to provide the number of minutes to subtract from the local time in order to translate it into the corresponding UTC value.
+For example, in central Europe using CET, you would use `TZ=60` since CET is one hour ahead of UTC.

+If you use the `TIMEZONEOFFSET` option, then the **smbfs** program will ignore the time zone information configured in the "Locale" preferences.

-#### 5.5.1. `DST=DSTOFFSET/N/K`
+#### 5.5.2. `DST=DSTOFFSET/N/K`

 This option can be used to adjust the file date stamps to take local daylight savings time into account.

 The number to specify here is by how many minutes local time has been moved ahead, which is typically 60.

 Note that **smbfs** does not know when daylight savings time begins and ends.
 It is up to you to select the correct adjustment value when appropriate.

-#### 5.5.2. `TZ=TIMEZONEOFFSET/N/K`

-By default the file system will use the current Locale settings to translate between the local time and the time used by the file server.

-For some configurations, however, this is impractical since the server's time zone is not configured properly.
-For these rare cases you may want to hard code a certain time zone offset using the `TIMEZONEOFFSET` options.

-You need to provide the number of minutes to subtract from the local time in order to translate it into the corresponding UTC value.
-For example, in central Europe using CET, you would use `TZ=60` since CET is one hour ahead of UTC.

 ### 5.6.
 Miscellaneous